ramirorichmand/RR5_UnconfirmedTitle/README.md

 # 25/04/2023 RR6_OnlyPans 👨🏽‍🍳🥘

 ## Description 💬
-Only Pans is a React-based project that adds a dash of humour to the world of fine dining.
+OnlyPans is a React-based project that adds a dash of humour to the world of fine dining.
 Maybe it's not the page you were originally looking for, but we're here to spice up your culinary journey with a pinch of wit and a sprinkle of playfulness.
 ## Installation 🔢
 1. Clone the repository: git clone `git@github.com:ramirorichmand/RR6_OnlyPans.git`
 2. Navigate to the project directory: cd `only-pans`